 NSF Merit Review: A guide to understanding the NSF merit review process

 Developing and writing grant proposals: From the catalogue of federal domestic assistance

 Where to Search for Funding: From the AAAS science centers

 The Foundation Center provides a number of free and paid workshops on proposal writing.

 The Grantsmanship Center provides resources for more in-depth grantsmanship training and funding sources information, typically for a fee.

 Institutional data for grants and reports

-The Office of Institutional Effectiveness (OIE) provides general information and specific data about Georgia State, including enrollment, retention and graduation data, faculty composition data, and other useful resources.
-The new Fact Book provides much of this information in one easy to access online manual.
-Data and information can be used freely without permission in grant proposals, presentations and for otherpurposes by Georgia State employees and students.
-To access these resources go to: http://oie.gsu.edu
+The Office of Institutional Effectiveness (OIE) provides general information and specific data about Georgia State, including enrollment, retention and graduation data, faculty composition data, and other useful information and data.
+The GSU Fact Book provides much of this information in one easy to access online manual.
+Data and information can be used freely without permission in grant proposals, presentations and for other purposes by Georgia State employees and students.
+To access these resources go to: http://oie.gsu.edu.